-Welcome one of the most polarising and uncompromising rappers and producers of this generation: Tyler, The Creator.
+We welcome one of the most polarising and uncompromising rappers and producers of this generation: Tyler, The Creator.

 What started off as a cult-like following surrounding the perpetually mischievous leader Tyler and his group Odd Future has now grown into a fanbase large enough for him to start performing in arenas and stadiums.

-At the same time, the multi-hyphenate Californian (he’s a singer, songwriter, record producer, music video director, festival arranger, fashion designer and graphic designer) has grown to become one of the biggest and most interesting artists of today.
+At the same time, the multi-hyphenate Californian (he’s a singer, songwriter, record producer, music video director, festival promoter, fashion designer and graphic designer) has grown to become one of the biggest and most interesting artists of today.

-Come and catch one of the most adventurous and interesting rappers of today when Tyler, the Creator revisits Roskilde Festival.
+Look forward to one of the most adventurous and interesting rappers of today when Tyler, the Creator revisits Roskilde Festival.
 His first show here since the wild Odd Future concert in 2011.